KhalilMayyasi/WBDocumentation/docs/AddCategory.rst

 #.
 Clicking on the “+” button next to the Categories heading
 #.
 Add the following information

-   * Category Name
+   * Category name
-   * Category Description
+   * Category description
-   * Category Image
+   * Category image
-   * Parent Category
+   * Parent category

       * If a parent category is not selected, the created category is a parent category
       * If a parent category is selected, then the category being created becomes the child (sub) category for the selected parent category